This is fully residential at The British Racing School in Newmarket.

 Yes, we would advise that you bring casual clothes for the evenings and weekends.
 Also you may wish to bring smart clothing as you may get the opportunity to go racing while you are at the School.
 If you are accepted onto a course you will be sent joining instructions which gives a full kit list.

-Your common room is equipped with 50inch widescreen television with Sky TV.
-You also have computers so that you can access the internet, a pool table and an air hockey table.
-You may wish to bring your ipod/MP3 player or laptop/tablet but this is done so at your own risk.
+Your common room is equipped with a television with Sky TV.
+You also have WiFi access, a pool table and some books on racing you borrow.
+You may wish to bring your laptop/tablet but this is done so at your own risk.
 The British Racing School cannot be held responsible for your personal belongings.
 These can only be used during your lunch hour or in the evenings after lectures.

 If you have been unable to speak to a member of the recruitment team despite leaving a message please contact the Operations Director, Duncan Gregory on 01638 675902 and state that this has been the case.